Garage Door Opener Beeping? Replace the Backup Battery

 Battery backup garage door openers are becoming more popular as severe storms and weather patterns show up throughout the U.S. knocking out power to homes.
 Having the ability to open and close your garage door with the push of a button is a huge convenience, especially if your door is too heavy to lift or if you don’t know how to lock it manually.

-If you are looking to purchase a new battery backup garage door opener, we recommend the very popular Chamberlain WD962KEV 3/4HP belt drive opener with MyQ smartphone technology.
+If you are looking to purchase a new battery backup garage door opener, we recommend the very popular Chamberlain B730 3/4HP belt drive Wi-Fi garage door opener with MyQ smartphone technology.
 This opener features an ultra-quiet belt drive system with a super smooth DC motor.
-You can purchase the optional internet gateway which will allow you to control the opener from your smartphone with no monthly fees with a free app.
+You can control the opener from your smartphone with no monthly fees with a free app.
 Click here to read our review on this unit.